 CapStar Issues Updated Financial Figures

-/EIN News/ -- NASHVILLE, Tenn., March 12, 2023 (GLOBE NEWSWIRE) -- CapStar Financial Holdings, Inc. (Nasdaq: CSTR), a bank holding company with $3.1 billion in total assets, today reported updated unaudited financial figures and reiterated its strong financial position and well-diversified business mix in the wake of recent industry developments.
+NASHVILLE, Tenn., March 12, 2023 (GLOBE NEWSWIRE) -- CapStar Financial Holdings, Inc. CSTR, a bank holding company with $3.1 billion in total assets, today reported updated unaudited financial figures and reiterated its strong financial position and well-diversified business mix in the wake of recent industry developments.

 "While the events of the past week are unfortunate, the impacted institutions operated very unique business models which presented unique risks.
 CapStar is a conservative and well-diversified company with a history of solid performance and risk management.
 We target and maintain a diverse business mix of established, known customers that principally operate and live in our seven communities.
 Importantly, we have no deposits, loans, or equity investments related to cryptocurrency/digital-assets or fintech," said Timothy K. Schools, President and Chief Executive Officer of CapStar.
 "We intentionally maintain a balanced and disciplined approach to capital, liquidity, asset quality, and earnings, which has proven to differentiate us during challenging operating environments.
 I am extremely proud of our employees who continue to provide outstanding service and assistance to customers as we all work together to navigate the current inflationary period."